 ' If number is less than 10, it is still enabled.' ...
 At 10, disable the button.

 Button1.Enabled = x < 10

-But: When the variable x reaches 10, the button is disabled.
+But When the "x" reaches 10, the button is disabled.
 Enabled is set to false.

-Summary.
-The Click event handler is important for the Button control.
+A summary.
+The Click event handler is often used with Buttons.
 And the Enabled property, available on most Windows Forms controls, is also useful.
-We can execute any code when the user clicks.
-Most Windows Forms program include a button.

 Dot Net Perls is a collection of tested code examples.
 Pages are continually updated to stay current, with code correctness a top priority.